jimatas/Zift/docs/Filtering.Dynamic.md

 ### 5.3.
 Keywords

-The following keywords are supported (case-sensitive):
+The following keywords are supported (case-insensitive):

 - `true`
 - `false`